 Sweden approves Bombardier’s Level 2 ERTMS for roll-out

-Swedish transport authorities have given the green light for implementation of Bombardier’s Interflo450 ERTMS signalling technology, as part of a nationwide 11,000 kilometre rail network modernisation programme.
+Swedish transport authorities have given the go-ahead for implementation of Bombardier’s Interflo450 ERTMS signalling technology, as part of a nationwide 11,000 kilometre rail network modernisation programme.

 The approval by the country’s two transportation agencies, Trafikverket and Transportstyrelsen, means Bombardier Transportation is the first supplier to receive the go-ahead for its ERTMS Level 2 technology for Sweden, and verifies that the Interflo 450 wayside solution meets national and European technical and safety standards.